emerson-argueta/gohtwind/README.md

 ## Features

-- **Backend**: Robust Go backend setup with a focus on performance and simplicity
+- **Backend**: Go backend setup with a focus on performance and simplicity
 - **Frontend**: Integrated with TailwindCSS for utility-first CSS styling and htmx for efficient frontend enhancements
 - **Live Reloading**: Includes tooling for live-reloading during development
-- **Production Ready**: Comes with Docker configurations tailored for production deployments
+- **Deploying**: Comes with Docker configurations tailored for production deployments

 ## Tech Stack
 ### Backend: